gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Consistent dependency resolution

 It's a common problem that the dependencies resolved for the runtime have different versions than the dependencies resolved for compile time.
-This typically happens whenever a transitive dependency brings in a higher version of a first level dependency, and that this transitive dependency is only added at runtime.
+This typically happens when a transitive dependency that is only present at runtime brings in a higher version of a first level dependency.

-To mitigate this problem, Gradle now introduces an API which lets you declare consistency between configurations of a project.
+To mitigate this problem, Gradle now introduces an API which lets you declare consistency between dependency configurations.
 For example, in the Java ecosystem, you can write:

 ```